Information for suppliers

-- You are a ratepayer in the New Plymouth area.
+- You’re a home-owner in New Plymouth District.

-- You are up to date with your rates (no arrears over the past three years).
+- You’re up to date with your rates (no arrears over the past three years).

 - You pay your rates by direct debit.

-- You do not have an existing VTR (Voluntary Targeted Rate) on the property.
+- You do not have an existing loan that you are repaying through rates on the property.

 - Your property is insulated and you want to apply for assistance with clean heat products, solar water heating or heat-pump water heating, but you can apply for help for insulation and other improvements at the same time.

 How the Home Energy Scheme Works